-We take pride in the research training we provide to Residents, Postdocs and Students in our lab.
-We usually have several undergraduate and medical students in the lab at any given time along with residents and postdocs.
-Each summer we take on 1 or 2 medical students full time to provide hands on experience in the lab.
+We take pride in the research training we provide to residents, postdocs and students in our lab.
+We usually have several undergraduate or medical students in the lab at any given time along with residents or postdocs.
+Each summer we usually take on 1 or 2 medical students full time to provide hands on experience in the lab.
 Everyone in the lab participates in the teaching and training of new personnel or in teaching new techniques.
-We invite anyone with interest in training in our lab to contact , our Lab Manager.
+We invite anyone with interest in training in our lab to contact .

-We have an NIH-funded T32 Cardiovascular Surgery Research Training Program that supports three six surgery residents each year to train full-time for two years in laboratory research.
-We are now in year 21 of the program.
+We have an NIH-funded T32 Cardiovascular Surgery Research Training Program that supports six surgery residents per year to train full-time for two years in basic or clinical research.
+We are now in year 22 of the program.
 The purpose of this program is to provide a foundation upon which surgical residents can develop into established investigators.
 The overall goal is that these individuals will combine surgery with research to eventually become surgeon-scientists.

 The UVA Medical AlumNews wrote an article about our laboratory training and translational research.
 [Click here to see the article].

-The most important education gained by personnel in the TCV Lab is in conducting hypothesis-driven research.
+The most important education gained by personnel in our lab is in conducting hypothesis-driven research.
 We enjoy providing hands-on training to Residents, Postdocs and students to learn how to:

 Design studies to test hypotheses